Child soldiers in Africa: Overview by country

 Sudan: As of January 2017, an estimated number of 335 children were reported to have been recruited amidst the affairs of the current ongoing conflict in (North) Sudan within the last five years.
 In Sudanese culture, adulthood is believed to reached as young as 11 years of age, but on average most people reach it at the age of 15.

-Children have been used in the military for decades in Sudan.
-Many of these children are grateful for being taken into the military, for it provided them with protection and the opportunity to protect or avenge those close to them.

 South Sudan: In 2015, it was that 15,000 to 16,000 children may have been involved in the South Sudanese Civil War.
 Daniel Bekele, Africa director at Human Rights Watch, observed that many people find that "there is no cost to [the] crime" of sending out children onto the battlefield, and that many commanders have never been held accountable for the crime of leading thousands of children within their military troops.

 Tanzania: There is no existing literature on child soldiers in Tanzania.
 Government jobs, higher education and vocational training schools–however, require military service from individuals.

 Togo: There is no existing literature on child soldiers in Togo.
 There seem to be laws protecting children under the pretense that there is a minimum age requirement for military service in Togo (some sources say 18 years of age, while other sources say 20 years of age).

 Tunisia: There is no existing literature on child soldiers in Tunisia.
 Current laws seem to protect the recruitment of children for military service.

 Uganda: Over the past twenty years the rebel Lord's Resistance Army has abducted more than 30,000 boys and girls as soldiers or sex slaves.
 At the height of the LRA's activity, children made up approximately 90% of its personnel.
 As of 2018, children are no longer recruited by state- or non-state armed forces in Uganda.

 Zambia: There is no existing literature on child soldiers in Zambia, though laws provide a way for entities to recruit children for military purposes provided that consent is given by their parents.

 Zimbabwe: In 2003, the Guardian reported multiple human rights violations by the National Youth Service, a state-sponsored youth militia.
 Originally conceived as a patriotic youth organisation, it became a paramilitary group of youth aged between 10 and 30, and was used to suppress dissent in the country.
 The organisation was finally banned in January 2018.